tlvaldepena/vectorsurv.org/_docs/starting/VectorSurv_FAQ.md

 In order to start using VectorSurv as a new agency, initial information is required regarding the requesting agency and at least one agency manager of the requesting agency.

-Required and optional onboarding information can be sent to help[AT]vectorsurv[DOT]org.
+Required and optional onboarding information can be sent to help@vectorsurv.org.

 **Agency Information:**